bshelton229/apache_scribe_pipe/README.md

 # apache_scribe_pipe

-I use this script to pip logs to Facebook's scribe from Apache's CustomLog directive
+I use this script to pipe logs to Facebook's scribe from Apache's CustomLog directive

 I pieced this together from the following two scripts online (I may have "written" one line of it at most):